SupTam/kodit/project-euler/001-multiplesOf3And5/readme.md

 * https://www.projecteuler.net/problem=1
 * https://www.hackerrank.com/contests/projecteuler/challenges/euler001/problem

-if we list all the natural numbers below 1- that are multiples of 3 or 5, we get 3 5 6 9. the sum of these number is 23.
+if we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3 5 6 9. the sum of these number is 23.

-write the program that find the sum of N number.
+write the program that finds the sum of N number.

 #### First try
 So, I created the for loop that iterates from 1 to N to